DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Experiment Design

 \subsection{Adversarial Test Input Generation.}

 In addition to prioritizing original tests in the datasets, we also conduct an experiment to prioritize adversarial tests.
-As in the previous studies~\cite{ma2018deepgauge}, we use four state-of-the-art methods to generate adversarial tests, including FGSM \cite{goodfellow2015explaining}, BIM \cite{kurakin2017adversarial}, JSMA \cite{papernot2016limitations}, and CW \cite{carlini2017towards}.
-These adversarial techniques generate tests through different minor perturbations on a given test input.
-Figure \ref{fig:adv} illustrates some adversarial tests generated by these methods.
-Table \ref{tab:dataset} shows the total number of adversarial tests generated by these methods.
+As the previous study~\cite{ma2018deepgauge}, we use four state-of-the-art methods to generate adversarial tests, including FGSM~\cite{goodfellow2015explaining}, BIM~\cite{kurakin2017adversarial}, JSMA~\cite{papernot2016limitations}, and CW~\cite{carlini2017towards}.
+These techniques generate tests through different minor perturbations on a given test input.
+Table~\ref{tab:dataset} shows the total number of adversarial tests generated by these methods in 12 hours.